midastruth/files.md/README.md

 </div>

 Add only small, actionable items.
-Not things like `Plan a vacation`.
+Not things like "Plan a vacation".
 Add the first tiny step of what should be done anyway.
 **Not what you wish to be done, but don't have motivation just yet.**
 **Your task list should not create a feeling of guilt**.